Fordcois/crown-cryptic/README.md

 ## Future Development Tasks

-### Clear Button
-Intergrate a button to clear all user typed letters while maintaining letters given as clues

-### Keyboard Delete Button
-While you can currently overwrite letters, many similar online games offer a way to delete characters.
-We should implement this functionality.
-It should work similarly to the keyboard letter function but decrease the selected index to move the cursor backward.

-### Functionality for Displaying a Different Question Each Day
-The site should display a different question daily.
-To achieve this, we can track the date the site went live and subtract the current date from this to use the number of days as an index in our JSON.

 ### Share Button
 A key part of the site is shareability, allowing users to share their results with friends and generate visibility for the site.
 We envision a shareable graphic for communication apps, similar to the following: